nikrays/zapret2/docs/manual.en.md

 Consists of the files `install_bin.sh`, `install_prereq.sh`, `install_easy.sh`, and `uninstall_easy.sh`.
 These utilize files from the `common` directory.

-- `install_bin.sh` — an automated tool for finding and configuring architecture-appropriate binary files from the `binaries` folder.
+- `install_bin.sh` - an automated tool for finding and configuring architecture-appropriate binary files from the `binaries` folder.
 It creates symlinks in the `nfq2`, `mdig`, and `ip2net` directories pointing to files within one of the subdirectories in `binaries`.
 It is specifically designed for stripped-down firmware where many standard utilities are missing.
 While it works on almost everything, it is not 100% foolproof.
-The absence or limited functionality of a standard system utility might break the script—a common issue with unsupported firmwares like Padavan, Merlin, and similar.
+The absence or limited functionality of a standard system utility might break the script-a common issue with unsupported firmwares like Padavan, Merlin, and similar.
 If it fails, create the symlinks manually.
-- `install_prepreq.sh` — a prerequisite installer for the packages required for zapret to function.
+- `install_prepreq.sh` - a prerequisite installer for the packages required for zapret to function.
 It works on OpenWRT and most Linux distributions, but not all, as package management systems and individual system configurations vary significantly.
 If the script fails, you must install the packages manually.
-- `install_easy.sh` — the main installer.
+- `install_easy.sh` - the main installer.
 Designed to be run from any location.
 It operates in an interactive mode, prompting the user with questions.
 It automatically configures binaries and installs prerequisites (no need to run the previous scripts separately).
-On unsupported Linux systems, it cannot configure autostart—you will have to do this manually.
+On unsupported Linux systems, it cannot configure autostart-you will have to do this manually.
-- `uninstall_easy.sh` — the uninstaller.
+- `uninstall_easy.sh` - the uninstaller.
 It cannot remove autostart on unsupported systems.
 It offers to remove prerequisites only on OpenWRT; on other systems, it does not.
-It does not delete the installation directory itself—to remove it completely, you must delete it manually.
+It does not delete the installation directory itself.
+To remove it completely, you must delete it manually.

 The individual files `install_bin.sh` and `install_prereq.sh` are useful when you do not intend to perform a full installation but need a working [blockcheck2](#blockcheck2) or want to run the [startup scripts](#startup-scripts) manually.